tonnycao/spring-elasticsearch-starter/README.md

 Index and Index Template create, update, delete, query

 ### Search for ES query OPS
-term, match, fuzzy, range, wildcard, bool
+term, match, fuzzy, range, wildcard, bool.

 ### Aggregation  for ES aggregation OPS
 metric, bucket

 ### Advance for ES advanced OPS
-Advance OPS like snapshot, task, script and so on
+Advance OPS like snapshot, task, script and so on.